 Contract liabilities relate to deferred revenue recognized for cash consideration received at contract inception in advance of the company's performance under the respective contract and generally relate to the sale of separately priced extended warranty contracts, service contracts, and non-refundable customer deposits.
 The company recognizes revenue over the term of the contract in proportion to the costs expected to be incurred in satisfying the performance obligations under the separately priced extended warranty and service contracts.
 For non-refundable customer deposits, the company recognizes revenue as of the point in time in which the performance obligation has been satisfied under the contract with the customer, which typically occurs upon change in control at the time a product is shipped.
-As of both January 29, 2021 and October 31, 2020, \$21.9 million of deferred revenue associated with outstanding separately priced extended warranty contracts, service contracts, and non-refundable customer deposits was reported within accrued liabilities and other long-term liabilities in the Condensed Consolidated Balance Sheets.
-For the three months ended January 29, 2021, the company recognized \$2.5 million of the October 31, 2020 deferred revenue balance within net sales in the Condensed Consolidated Statements of Earnings.
-The company expects to recognize approximately \$7.5 million of the October 31, 2020 deferred revenue amount within net sales throughout the remainder of fiscal 2021, \$6.8 million in fiscal 2022, and \$5.1 million thereafter.
+As of July 30, 2021 and October 31, 2020, \$24.6 million and \$21.9 million, respectively, of deferred revenue associated with outstanding separately priced extended warranty contracts, service contracts, and non-refundable customer deposits was reported within accrued liabilities and other long-term liabilities in the Condensed Consolidated Balance Sheets.
+For the three and nine months ended July 30, 2021, the company recognized \$3.1 million and \$8.0 million, respectively, of the October 31, 2020 deferred revenue balance within net sales in the Condensed Consolidated Statements of Earnings.
+The company expects to recognize approximately \$2.0 million of the October 31, 2020 deferred revenue amount within net sales throughout the remainder of fiscal 2021, \$6.9 million in fiscal 2022, and \$5.0 million thereafter.